FGA-DIKU/EHR/corebehrt/common/_overview.md

+# Common Module Overview

-### config.py
+## config.py

-Is this possible to simplify?
+- Is this possible to simplify?

-### initalize.py
+## initialize.py

+Classes:

-Classes: Initalizer, ModelManager
+- Initializer, ModelManager
 - How much are these needed?

-Functional: Basically all
+Functionality:

+- All components are functional
-Notes: Avoid config
+- Avoid config dependencies

-### loader.py
+## loader.py

+Classes:

-classes: FeaturesLoader, ModelLoader
+- ModelLoader
- - Possibly combine to a single Loader?
+- Consider combining into a single Loader

-Functional: Basically all

-Notes: Revamp to be less dependent on specific file extensions
+Functionality:

+- All components are functional
+- Need to reduce file extension dependencies

-### logger.py
+## logger.py
-Don't understand?
-Is this really needed?

-Functional: Basically all
- - Except they should be simplified - make a general function (e.g. just object, name args)
+Review needed:

+- Purpose and necessity unclear
+- Simplify functions to use general arguments (object, name)
-Notes: Make less dependent on specific naming conventions and inputs
+- Reduce dependency on naming conventions

-### setup.py
+## setup.py

+Classes:

-classes: DirectoryPreparer
+- DirectoryPreparer

-functional: Basically all

-### utils.py
-classes: Data
- - Should we move away from this class?

-Functional: basically all
+Functionality:

+- All components are functional

 Notes:

- - Do we want the Data calss?
+- Evaluate Data class necessity
- - Avoid config
+- Remove config dependencies